IamFlea/bartender/README.md

 0) IMPORTANT: Find out when the game is in the score screen!
 1) Detect if the game is a record game or SP/MP game - add training/researches info about other players.
 2) Improve performance of `Player`'s method `__analyze_objects__()` in file `aoc_player.py`.
 (Maybe not needed)
+3) Fix warnings during hiding overlay when AoE2HD is not the foreground window.
+(Maybe not needed)

 **This file**
 1) Update screenshot.